Phoenix Wrongful Death Lawyer

 Settlement Options in a Phoenix Wrongful Death Claim

-The money you get in a wrongful death settlement must last because it needs to take care of your family for a long time.
-Your family cannot afford to make poor financial decisions with the money because there is no more where it came from.
-Accordingly, you will need to plan to manage the settlement money.
-Generally, there are two options for how to get your wrongful death proceeds:
+The money you receive in a wrongful death settlement must last.
+It needs to support your family long-term.
+There is generally no more where it came from.
+You will need to plan carefully.
+There are two main options for receiving your proceeds:

-• You can take a structured settlement that pays you money over time.
-Some families find this preferable if they cannot manage money well.
+• A structured settlement that pays you money over time.
+Some families prefer this if managing a lump sum is difficult.

 How Can a Lawyer Help with My Wrongful Death Claim?

-Your family does not have to go through the legal process alone.
-Gallagher & Kennedy is one of Arizona’s most respected wrongful death practices, and we are ready and willing to help your family.
-We have helped hundreds of other families over the last 25 years cope with the legal issues involved after the loss of a loved one.
-Our legal team is here to help you hold individuals and entities responsible for their misconduct in causing the death of your loved one.
+Your family does not have to go through this process alone.
+Gallagher & Kennedy is one of Arizona's most respected wrongful death practices.
+We have helped hundreds of families over the last 25 years cope with the legal issues that follow the loss of a loved one.
+Our legal team is here to hold individuals and entities responsible for their misconduct.

-The insurance company wants to make money, not help your family by paying the full damages that their policyholder’s carelessness or recklessness caused you.
+The insurance company wants to protect its bottom line, not pay your family the full damages their policyholder's carelessness caused.
+Without an attorney, you may recover far less than you deserve.

-Here is what a Phoenix wrongful death attorney from Gallagher & Kennedy can do for you and your family:
+Here is what a Phoenix wrongful death attorney from Gallagher & Kennedy can do for your family:

 • Spare you and your family from the legal details during this challenging time

-• Investigate the circumstances behind your loved one’s death, gathering the evidence that will be necessary to prove that someone else must pay for your family’s damages
+• Investigate the circumstances behind your loved one's death and gather the evidence needed to prove liability

-• Estimate the damages that your family has suffered as a starting point for settlement negotiations
+• Estimate the damages your family has suffered as a starting point for negotiations

-• Discuss possible compensation as part of a settlement agreement, either after filing a lawsuit or an insurance claim
+• Negotiate a fair settlement after filing a lawsuit or insurance claim

-• Try your case before a jury if you cannot reach a settlement agreement
+• Try your case before a jury if a settlement cannot be reached

 Why Choose Gallagher & Kennedy for Your Phoenix Wrongful Death Case?

-Contacting an experienced wrongful death lawyer in Phoenix is the first step to take in the legal process to obtain compensation through a legal action, such as a wrongful death claim.
-The legal team of Gallagher & Kennedy is ready to help surviving family members obtain financial compensation following a fatal accident through a civil claim or wrongful death lawsuit.
+Contacting an experienced wrongful death lawyer in Phoenix is the first step in the legal process.
+The team at Gallagher & Kennedy is ready to help surviving family members pursue financial compensation through a civil claim or wrongful death lawsuit.

-With more than 45 years of collective legal experience, our Phoenix wrongful death attorneys have the skills and resources to handle your wrongful death claim effectively and help you get the full compensation you deserve.
+With more than 45 years of experience, our Phoenix wrongful death attorneys have the skills and resources to handle your case effectively and pursue the full compensation your family deserves.

 Our Results